OmarGhayad/Ransomware-Simulation-Attack/README.md

 ## ⚙️ How It Works

-1. The **server** must be started first to receive and store the encryption key.
+1. The **attacker machine** must run the key receiver first to receive and store the encryption key.
-2. The **encryptor** script encrypts all files in the working directory (except the scripts themselves) and sends the key to the server.
+2. The **encryptor** script encrypts all files in the working directory (except the scripts themselves) and sends the key to the attacker.
 3. The **decryptor** script restores the files using the saved key.

 ---